Second Ivorian Civil War: Refugees

-According to the United Nations, due to the continuing violence more than 100,000 people have fled the country to neighbouring Liberia.
+According to the United Nations, due to the continuing violence more than 100,000 people fled the country to neighbouring Liberia.
 At Old Pohan, a Liberian settlement next to the thickets that extend to the border, refugees greatly outnumbered the local population, and more were arriving all the time.
 President of Liberia Ellen Johnson Sirleaf said in an interview that "it’s a serious threat to the stability of Liberia and, I might say, to the stability of all neighboring countries".
 Seeking to move the Ivorians away from border settlements, the United Nations has opened a camp about 25 miles inside Liberia.
 Refugees are also starting to cross in significant numbers into Ghana.

 According to UK shadow international development minister Mark Lazarowicz, the UN aid programmes for Ivory Cost and Liberia are "grossly underfunded".

 Although many thousands of Ivorians remain in Liberia, convoys of Ivorian refugees – each convoy containing a few hundred people – have begun heading home, frequently finding their communities still in tatters from the conflict.
 Ivorian officials have blamed deadly attacks launched from Liberia that targeted Ivorian border towns in 2012 on former militia fighters that remain loyal to Gbagbo and now live in refugee camps in Liberia.

 In addition to refugees in Liberia, a significant number of displaced Ivorians stayed in camps throughout western Ivory Coast.
 The largest was in the Catholic Mission in Duékoué, where at one point church officials estimated 28,000 displaced were staying each night.
 The displaced persons ultimately were relocated from the Catholic Mission to the Nahibly camp on the outskirts of Duékoué.
 The camp was burned down by attackers in July 2012, killing 7 and chasing about 5,000 people from their temporary homes.